SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/Graph Neural Networks.md

 Graph Neural Networks (GNNs) are a specialized type of neural network designed to work with graph data.
 They have been developed over the past decade to leverage the structure and properties of graphs, which are a natural way to express a set of objects and their connections[1].

-GNNs are highly influenced by [[Convolutional Neural Networks]] (CNNs) and graph embedding.
+GNNs are highly influenced by [[Prompts HUB/SynthBrain 1/02 -🧙🏿‍♂️ Learning Lab/Miss Neura/Neural Networks/Convolutional Neural Networks]] (CNNs) and graph embedding.
 They are used in predicting nodes, edges, and graph-based tasks.
 Just like CNNs are used for image classification, GNNs are applied to graph structures to predict a class[2].

 There are several types of GNNs, including [[Graph Convolutional Networks]] (GCNs), which are similar to traditional CNNs.
 GCNs learn features by inspecting neighboring nodes, aggregating node vectors, passing the result to the dense layer, and applying non-linearity using the activation function[2].